Audit Committee Purposes:

 - All material alternative accounting treatments of financial information, including significant and unusual transactions;

-- Other material written communications between the independent auditor and management, such as management letters, schedule of unadjusted differences, reports on observations and recommendations on internal controls;
+- Other material written communications between the external auditor and management, such as management letters, schedule of unadjusted differences, reports on observations and recommendations on internal controls;

 - Listing of adjustments and reclassifications; and

-- Review with AgriBank management and independent auditor the effect of off-balance sheet arrangements which could have current or future effect on financial conditions, revenues, expenses, results of operations, liquidity, capital expenditures, capital resources, earnings press releases, and other reports;
+- Review with AgriBank management and the external auditor the effect of off-balance sheet arrangements which could have current or future effect on financial conditions, revenues, expenses, results of operations, liquidity, capital expenditures, capital resources, earnings press releases, and other reports;

 - Review with AgriBank management or others required to make annual and/or quarterly certifications and/or reports to the Farm Credit Administration (“FCA”) relating to compliance with the Disclosure Program, including: